NuGet/Home/proposed/2023/NuGetAudit-without-nuget.org-as-packageSource.md

 <!-- Explain the proposal in sufficient detail with implementation details, interaction models, and clarification of corner cases. -->

-Not using `packageSources` for VDB when there's at least one source in `auditSources` is a performance optimization.
-Since we expect customers to use `auditSources` when their `packageSources` don't already provide a VDB, having restore spend time making HTTP requests to the package sources is unlikely to provide any benefit.
-While downloading the VDB from audit sources is likely to take more time than verifying that package sources don't have a vulnerability resource, if any package source is slow, downloading the VDB from the audit source might complete first.
-Additionally, in the case where NuGet doesn't otherwise need to communicate with any package source, checking the package sources for a VDB might trigger a credential provider.

 ## Drawbacks

 <!-- Why should we not do this? -->